cegeka/batchers/README.md

 Spring Batch provides utility classes for testing, such as JobLauncherTestUtils (allows running jobs or steps) and JobRepositoryTestUtils (allows removing job executions from the JobRepository)

+#### 4. Using retry
+see __CallWebserviceProcessor__ for configuring retry within a step

 ## 4. Lessons learned (so you don't have to!)

+#### Transaction Management
-- There should be just one transaction manager, shared between JPA and Spring, therefore our Job config extends __DefaultBatchConfigurer__.
+There should be just one transaction manager, shared between JPA and Spring, therefore our Job config extends __DefaultBatchConfigurer__.
 This provides a default job repository and job launcher.

-- Using retry templates: see __CallWebserviceProcessor__ for configuring retry within a step

-- __Exception handling__ during processing
+#### Exception handling during processing

-Default/No Skip Policy - the processing does not continue, the job execution is failed
+- Default/No Skip Policy - the processing does not continue, the job execution is failed

-Skip Policy - if the exception can be skipped, then the current chunk is rolled back and reexecuted without the item w/ exception
+- Skip Policy - if the exception can be skipped, then the current chunk is rolled back and reexecuted without the item w/ exception

-No-Rollback - if the exception is configured not to trigger a roll-back, the processing of the current chunk continues
+- No-Rollback - if the exception is configured not to trigger a roll-back, the processing of the current chunk continues

+#### Paging paging item readers
-- When using paging item readers, the item reader query MUST NOT change size during the step execution.
+The item reader query MUST NOT change size during the step execution.

 ## Relevant links